stevorackovic/FacialAnimation/README.md

 https://dl.acm.org/doi/abs/10.1145/3610543.3626166

-This is a further developement of the above paper, that incorporates the ADMM paradigm to improve the estimates of the overlapping segment components.
+This is a further development of the above paper that incorporates the ADMM paradigm to improve the estimates of the overlapping segment components.

 ```bibtex
 @incollection{rackovic2023distributed,